Gabbi Tuft: Singles competition (2009–2011)

-Reks made her main roster debut on ECW on Sci Fi on the June 30, 2009 episode, with a surfer in-ring persona, in a backstage promo with Zack Ryder.
+Reks made her main roster debut on the June 30, 2009 episode of ECW on Sci Fi, with a surfer in-ring persona, in a backstage promo with Zack Ryder.
 Reks had suffered a knee injury just prior to her debut, but was able to work through it and made her in-ring debut on the July 2, 2009, episode of WWE Superstars, losing to Ryder.
 On the July 21 episode of ECW, Reks gained her first win after defeating Paul Burchill, and then beat him again the following week.
-Reks participated in a 10-man battle royal on the September 15 edition of ECW for an ECW Championship opportunity against Christian, but the match would go on to be won by Zack Ryder.
-Tuft would begin a brief hiatus from television starting in November 2009 and began mainly working dark matches and house shows for both SmackDown and Raw and FCW matches.
+Reks participated in a 10-man battle royal on the September 15 episode of ECW for an ECW Championship opportunity against Christian, but the match would go on to be won by Ryder.
+Reks would begin a brief hiatus from television starting in November 2009 and began mainly working dark matches and house shows for both SmackDown and Raw and FCW matches.
 Reks was one of the participants in the 26-man pre-show battle royal at WrestleMania XXVI.

-In April 2010, Reks joined the SmackDown roster following ECW's closure.
-After months of only working dark matches, Reks made her SmackDown television debut as a heel on the October 15 edition of the program while sporting a beard, chest hair, and new attire in addition to never referencing to her time on ECW.
+In April 2010, Reks joined the SmackDown roster following ECW's cancellation.
+After months of only working dark matches, Reks appeared as a heel on the October 15 episode of SmackDown, while sporting a beard, chest hair, and new attire in addition to never referencing to her time on ECW.
 After a promo, she challenged and defeated Kaval in a match for the latter's spot in the SmackDown Bragging Rights team.
-On the Raw before Bragging Rights, she participated in a SmackDown vs. RAW 30 Man Tag Team Battle Royal, in which Smackdown was victorious.
-At Bragging Rights, Reks was able to eliminate Santino Marella before being eliminated by Sheamus.
+On the Raw before Bragging Rights, she participated in a SmackDown vs. Raw 30 Man Tag Team Battle Royal, in which SmackDown was victorious.
+At Bragging Rights, Reks was able to eliminate Santino Marella, before being eliminated by Sheamus.
 However, Team SmackDown was successful in winning the Bragging Rights Cup for the second consecutive time, which would end up being Reks' most significant accomplishment in her WWE career.
-After this, Reks was placed on Alberto Del Rio's Survivor Series team at the event.
-On the SmackDown before Survivor Series 2010 she competed in a Ten Man Tag Team Battle Royal but her team lost.
-At Survivor Series 2010 she was eliminated by Kofi Kingston as Team Del Rio went on to lose the match to Team Mysterio.
+After this, Reks was placed on Alberto Del Rio's Survivor Series team.
+On the SmackDown before the Survivor Series, she competed in a Ten Man Tag Team Battle Royal but her team lost.
+At Survivor Series, she was eliminated by Kofi Kingston, as Team Del Rio went on to lose the match to Team Mysterio.
 Reks was then moved into a feud with Chris Masters, defeating him once on SmackDown and twice on Superstars.

-On January 30, 2011, Reks made her Royal Rumble debut at the namesake event as she entered the Royal Rumble match as the sixteenth entrant, but was eliminated from the match in only 34 seconds by CM Punk and the New Nexus.
-Reks was involved in another dark battle royal at Wrestlemania 27.
+On January 30, 2011, Reks made her Royal Rumble debut at the namesake event, entering the Royal Rumble match as the sixteenth entrant, but was eliminated from the match in only 34 seconds by CM Punk and the New Nexus.
+Reks was involved in another dark battle royal at WrestleMania XXVII.
 Reks participated in a battle royal to determine the #1 contender for the World Heavyweight Championship.
 Her last in-ring television performance for five months would be beating JTG on Superstars.